Easy Cheesy Salmon Casserole (Creamy, Cozy & Weeknight-Friendly)

 Easy Cheesy Salmon Casserole is a practical, comforting recipe designed for everyday cooking.
 With simple ingredients, a single baking dish, and a flexible method, it delivers consistent results without unnecessary steps.
 The balance of creamy sauce, tender salmon, vegetables, and melted cheese makes it filling without being heavy.
 It reheats well, adapts easily to what you have on hand, and works for both busy weeknights and make-ahead meals.
 This is the kind of dependable casserole you’ll return to whenever you want something warm, satisfying, and genuinely homemade.

-Cheesy salmon casserole served warm with vegetables in a baking dish
+Cheesy salmon casserole served warm with vegetables and a golden breadcrumb topping

 Easy Cheesy Salmon Casserole